 While putting the candle near the wall might be a good idea as you probably think that it will heat up the wall, but this is actually a bad idea as you will heat up that wall and the heat will escape on the other side of the wall.
 Your priority is to trap in as much heat as possible in the room where you are in as safely as possible.
 If you find yourself in an unfamiliar location make sure there are no spider webs on the walls, if there are taking these down will be a priority.

 Usually when a candle is starting to smoke it is due to the wick, it is either too long or the actual wick is of poor quality.
-However, candles can make smoke also if there are hit by a draft or if there is not enough space for them to burn oxygen efficiently.
+However, candles can make smoke also if they are hit by a draft or if there is not enough space for them to burn oxygen efficiently.
 In case of a draft, most candles will stop making noticeable smoke once you have dealt with the draft.
-While one candle no matter how poor quality it is will not case an asphyxiation hazard, but if you have several candles that produce a lot of smoke in a small cramped room, in this case, you will have a major asphyxia hazard.
+While one candle no matter how poor quality it is will not cause an asphyxiation hazard, but if you have several candles that produce a lot of smoke in a small cramped room, in this case, you will have a major asphyxia hazard.

 Some people out of desperation to try and heat the room faster might light on fire strips of paper o other flammable objects.
-In theory, this will help heating up the room faster but depending of the material you will end up with a lot of smoke and possibly a fire hazard.
+In theory, this will help heating up the room faster but depending on the material you will end up with a lot of smoke and possibly a fire hazard.
 The last thing you want to do while trying to heat a room with a candle is to open the doors and windows to ventilate out the smoke.

-How to make your candle last longer
+How to make your candle last longer for heating a room

 Depending on what type of candle you use there are some ways to make your candle last even longer.
 If you have a narrow tall candle there is nothing you can do about it from burning as normal, but if you have a wider candle where below the flame a pool of liquid wax forms then you can prolong the burn of the candle.
 Once the liquid pool of wax forms right below the flame simply put out the flame and wait for a couple of seconds for the wax to get solid again and then reignite the candle.

 If the candle has some sort of housing around it this will also affect the longevity of your candle.
-If the housing is close to the candle this will absorb than radiate the heat back at the candle making it melt a lot faster then usual.
+If the housing is close to the candle this will absorb than radiate the heat back at the candle making it melt a lot faster than usual.
 In addition to this, the candle will also not melt evenly and the molten wax will flow out on the sides which you do not want.

-If you ask yourself the question if you can heat a room with a candle than the answer is yes, but it is not a very efficient way to do it.
-This will only be helpful in extreme situations like if you are facing to freeze to death than a candle is a good way to warm up a room just with a few degrees to ensure you will not freeze.
+If you ask yourself the question if you can heat a room with a candle then the answer is yes, but it is not a very efficient way to do it.
+This will only be helpful in extreme situations like if you are facing to freeze to death then a candle is a good way to warm up a room just with a few degrees to ensure you will not freeze.
 Do not think that you can heat your entire home just with candles, as these do not have sufficient power to heat large interiors no matter how many you use.